Skip to content

 Clone a Voice Campaign

 Cloning a voice campaign creates a replica of the original campaign.
-This is useful when two or more similar campaigns are run simultaneously.
+This is useful when two or more similar campaigns run simultaneously.

 Steps to clone a campaign:

-Clone Campaign Button
+Clone Campaign

 Note